royalsaltmerchant/tape_sim/readme.md

 Recordings are a made into mono wav files at 48khz 24bit quality

-Current UI available for this program is for MacOS made with SwiftUI.
+Current UI available for this program is for MacOS(Intel x86_64) made with SwiftUI.

 ![Image of current UI in MacOS](./macosscreenshot.png)